 The camera sits at 6.7 inches tall and 3.4 inches wide.
 The battery is rated at up to 150 minutes of recording.

 After teasing the camera at CES 2019, the Shenzhen China startup is now using Kickstarter to launch the Obsbot Tail.
-If the project is successful, early backers could pick up the camera-gimbal combo starting at $469.
+After reaching the funding goal, the crowdfunding platform is still open for pre-orders, starting at $489.
 The company aims to start shipping in April.

 - From 11K to just OK: The biggest photo gear announcements at CES 2019